List of smoking bans: Taiwan (Republic of China)

 Smoking is regulated by the Tobacco Hazards Prevention Act (Taiwan), promulgated on 11 July 2007.
 In January 2009, the government of Taiwan amended the original 1997 Tobacco Hazards Prevention Act by extending smoke-free areas to include almost all enclosed work-places and public places, banning tobacco advertisements, and increasing tobacco taxes.

 Thailand

 Indoor smoking restrictions have been in effect in all indoor air-conditioned establishments throughout Thailand since November 2002, with entertainment areas exempted.
 Cigarettes have had graphic pictures since 2005, and advertising is banned.
-Enforcement and compliance have been strong.

 On 10 January 2008, Thailand announced further restrictions that came into force on 10 February 2008, in that smoking would be banned (indoors and outdoors) in establishments open to the public, including restaurants, bars, and open-air markets.
 Members of the public face a 2,000 baht fines for not complying, and establishments face a 20,000 baht fine for not enforcing the ban (including not displaying mandated 'no smoking' signs).
 In addition to fines, those who fail to comply may be arrested.

-Most legal bars comply with these regulations, but in establishments that operate illegally or semi-legally they are mostly disregarded.
+Most legal bars comply with these regulations, but in establishments that operate illegally or semi-legally they are mostly disregarded, as in some entertainment venues located in Bangkok, Pattaya or Phuket.